 For basic safety: The patient is monitored by the St Antonius hospital in Utrecht, The Netherlands via an online questionnaire every two weeks and yearly seen by a neurologist.

-How does near infrared light cause a reduction in sleep?
+How does near infrared light cause a reduction in the need to sleep?
 There are many possible mechanisms and combinations thereof.
 Also, there can be different effects in different tissues.
 Within the first 5 cm of penetration we find blood, bone, dura, cerebrospinal fluid and brain.
 Moreover: some photobiomodulation effects are immediate, others take hours or days to occur. (increased stem cell production, genetic up/down regulation, ….)
 So, at this point I have no answer to this question.
 Enhanced mitochondrial function is a good candidate however, as mitochondrial dysfunction and oxidative stress contribute to chronic MS. An interesting observation is that for sleep reduction it seems that a short transcranial exposure is as effective as a 2-3 times longer lower back exposure.
 This points in the direction that either blood or CSF is involved in this ‘remote PBM’ effect. (or possibly the nervous system via the vagus nerve?)

 Here are some ideas, aspects and questions that I will look at in the coming months: